 Usually, ginger garlic paste is added after sauting the onions.
 Always make sure to saute until it turns aromatic and fragrant without burning them.
 This helps to enhance the taste and flavor of the dish.

-Usually, garlic that is chopped, mince, or made into a paste may react with particles in the air which eventually turns them green in color.
-It also turns to green color when it reacts with ingredients like lemon, vinegar, and similar others that are acidic in nature.
-And it is also considered safe to consume.
+Usually, garlic that is chopped, minced, or made into a paste may react with particles in the air which eventually turns them green in color.
+It also turns to green color when it reacts with ingredients such as lemon, vinegar that are acidic in nature.
+But it is considered safe to consume.

 Adding a lot of ginger garlic paste than the suggested amount delivers a bitter taste to your dish.
 The ratio of ginger and garlic also makes a huge impact in turning your food bitter.